Many people are proud to own a Beko dryer, which they can show off to their friends or praise for its environmental friendliness.

 Beko Dryer Motor Does Not Stop

-If your Beko dryer is continuing to dry clothes even after a significantly longer duration, you may be facing a problem with clogged debris or blower wheel, as the dryer is supposed to stop after a while.
+If your Beko dryer is continuing to dry clothes even after a significantly longer duration, you may be facing a problem with clogged debris or a blower wheel, as the dryer is supposed to stop after a while.

 Here are some solutions to help you get rid of this problem.